Still on Magento 1? It’s time to leave. Now.

 So, why all the rush?

-Well, whether you decide to go for Magento 2 or opt for a completely new provider, you’re going to have to go through the full re-platforming process.
+Well, whether you decide to go for Magento 2 or opt for a completely new provider (see our Magento v BigCommerce comparison), you’re going to have to go through the full re-platforming process.
 This will involve data migration, new themes, new templates, and a whole host of other things.

 Needless to say, this is incredibly time-consuming, but it’s worth getting out of the way sooner rather than later.